Meet the I’m a Celebrity 2023 contestants

+ITV reality show I’m a Celebrity is in full swing, with a fresh batch of stars battling it out to be crowned King or Queen of the Jungle.

-The new series will launch on Sunday (19 November), with this year’s crop including soap stars, TV presenters and a controversial former politician-turned-GB News host.
+The new series launched on Sunday (19 November), with this year’s crop including soap actors, TV presenters and a controversial former politician-turned-GB News host.

-They’ll be hoping to follow in the footsteps of Lioness Jill Scott, who was crowned Queen of the Jungle in December 2022.
+They are hoping to follow in the footsteps of Lioness Jill Scott, who was crowned the show’s latest winner in December 2022.

 Follow along with all updates from I’m a Celebrity at our live-blog here...

-Below, we run through every single star entering the Australian jungle for the 21st series of I’m a Celebrity...
+Below, we run through every single star who has entered the Australian jungle for the 21st series of I’m a Celebrity...
 Get Me Out of Here!

 Jamie-Lynn Spears